Matrix Transformations

 Viewport Transformation Matrix

-After we performed a 4x4 affine transformation projection matrix into 4D projection space then subsequent division by the $w$ coordinate produces normalized device coordinates, also commonly known as “screen space“.
-The 3D coordinates now represent the 2D positions of points on screen, with X and Y in [−1, 1], together with the depth within the depth buffer range, Z in [−1, 1].
+The NDC now represent the 2D positions of points on screen, with X and Y in [−1, 1], together with the depth within the depth buffer range, Z in [−1, 1].
 The axis orientation is X = right, Y = up, and Z can be either forward or backward depending on the depth buffer configuration.

-To render on the portion of the output device expressed in pixels (viewport), we applying the viewport transform to the normalized device coordinates.
+To render on the portion of the output device expressed in pixels (viewport), we apply the viewport transform to the normalized device coordinates.

 $$